Glossary

 It also outlines the community and other government supports participants can access to help them pursue their goals.

-NDIS Planner
+NDIS planner

-NDIS Quality and Safeguards Commission
+NDIS Quality and Safeguards Commission (NDIS Commission)

-The NDIS Quality and Safeguards Commission (NDIS Commission) is an independent Commonwealth agency established to improve the quality and safety of NDIS supports and services.
+An independent Commonwealth agency established to improve the quality and safety of NDIS supports and services.

 Nominee